Alexander Mountain: Emergency declaration

 By Wednesday morning, firefighting in the Colorado Front Range was complicated by two new fires, the Quarry Fire near Ken Caryl, and the Stone Canyon Fire near Lyons, Colorado in Boulder County.
 Smoke had settled in the vicinity.
 The fire remained active overnight in areas with dry flora.
 Infrastructure including buildings remained secure.

 Poudre Valley Rural Electric Association shut power lines for Cedar Park and Glen Haven.
 Larimer County enacted fire restrictions for non-incorporated areas.
 Governor Jared Polis issued a disaster declaration.
 Speaking in Loveland, Polis and other lawmakers called upon the National Interagency Fire Center to send more resources including firefighters, engines, and incident management teams.
 Polis stated: "This is likely to be a several week event, even potentially a month or two, just as the last fires of 2020 were."
 He activated the Colorado National Guard.
-The Federal Emergency Management Agency recognized the disaster, according to Representative Joe Neguse, immediately funding of 75% of firefighting efforts with the hope of eventual full funding.
+The Federal Emergency Management Agency recognized the disaster, according to Representative Joe Neguse, immediately funding 75% of firefighting efforts with the hope of eventual full funding.
 Despite a Preparedness Level 5 situation, the most pressed for firefighting activity, the National Interagency Fire Center mobilized the Southwest Complex Incident Management Team 1, noting the danger to communication and energy infrastructure.

-Fire behavior was described as group torching, uphill runs and shortrange spotting of timber, brush, and grass.
+Fire behavior was described as group torching, uphill runs and short-range spotting of timber, brush, and grass.
 Volatility challenged ground and aerial firefighting crews, spreading northwest, a total of 7,648 acres with 1% containment.
 Without verifiable flying range, aviation assets were at times limited.
 When safe, resources dropped water and fire retardant to help secure the fire perimeter and protect values at risk.
 Firefighters achieved initial containment by lighting backfires, burning vegetation ahead of the fire's advance, thereby securing the east perimeter near the Sylvan Dale Ranch staging area.
 Fire behavior was described as group torching, uphill runs and shortrange spotting of timber, brush, and grass.